 - Saz’s State House (Miller Valley.
 Classic Milwaukee restaurant serving American cuisine, including good baby backs, and relatively cheap drinks.
 Free shuttle to the ballpark.)

-One bar in the area worth hitting: (I give you three because Milwaukee is a drinking town)
+One bar in the area worth hitting: (I give you a few because Milwaukee is a drinking town)

 - Barnacle Bud’s (South Milwaukee.
 A boater’s bar with a great patio and a chill by-the-water vibe that feels more Floridian than Sconnie.)